-If pre-service teachers make a unilateral decision to terminate their placement without having completed the mandated total teaching days, or without consulting the WIL Team, they will fail the Professional Experience Course in which they are enrolled.
+If a pre-service teacher makes a unilateral decision to terminate their placement without having completed the mandated total teaching days, or without consulting the WIL Team, they will fail the Professional Experience Course in which they are enrolled.
 They will be identified as "At Risk" as per the Assessment and assessment flexibility policy.

-If a placement is terminated at an early stage, the Academic Director, Professional Practice and Program Manager will carefully review the situation and the learning needs of the pre-service teacher and make recommendations about:
+If a placement is terminated at an early stage, the Academic Director, Professional Experience and Program Manager will carefully review the situation and the learning needs of the pre-service teacher and make recommendations about:

-• Opportunity to repeat the placement.

-- Special requirements in relation to placement. - Requirements in relation to course enrolment policy. - Nature of the learning environment, and appropriate work. - Pass on this information to the site coordinator.
+- Opportunity to repeat the placement. - Special requirements in relation to placement. - Requirements in relation to course enrolment policy. - Nature of the learning environment, and appropriate work. - Pass on this information to the Site Coordinator.